isomerpages/moh-vaccinegov/pages/health-advisory.md

 **On the day of vaccination**

-* Wear short sleeved or loose clothes.
+* Wear short sleeved or loose clothes
-* Bring your ID (NRIC/FIN/Student Pass) with you for both appointments.
+* Bring your ID (NRIC/FIN/Student Pass) with you for both appointments
 * It is advisable to stay hydrated, not come with an empty stomach, and avoid strenuous exercise.
 <br/>